the-artist-web/the-artist-web/README.md

 ## 👨‍💻 About Me

-**Full Stack Developer** with **3 years** of experience specializing in **Laravel** and PHP ecosystem.
+**Full Stack Developer** with **3 years and 7 month** of experience specializing in **Laravel** and PHP ecosystem.
 I've worked on real-world projects including B2B platforms, multi-vendor stores, and creative marketplaces.
 I'm proficient in building professional admin panels with **Filament PHP** and integrating Frontend seamlessly with Backend systems.

 ---